kirnap/MachineLearningAndrewNG/README.md

 ## Requirements
 ---
 [Octave](http://wiki.octave.org/Main_Page) programming environment or [Matlab](http://www.mathworks.com/products/matlab/) can be used to solve algorithmic problems easier than other programming languages.
-Moreover, [Julia](http://julialang.org) is becomming popular in intensive computation required cases
+Moreover, [Julia](http://julialang.org) is becoming popular in intensive computation required cases